 Getting Laid Off was the Best Thing that Ever Happened to Me

-How Sue Palenik turned a Passion for Travel into a Thriving Business
+How Sue Palenik turned a Passion for Travel into a Million Dollar Business

-“I didn’t want to work to make others look good anymore,” said Sue Palenik, after being laid off from her job of nearly a decade.
+“I didn’t want to work to make others look good anymore,” Sue said.
 “Owning my own business was about me creating my own personal identity.”

 When Sue was laid off from her long time career, she knew she had to take matters into her own hands.
 She found her passion as a Cruise Planners franchise owner.

 In 2010, without any previous business or travel experience, Sue dove in and purchased her Cruise Planners franchise.
 She was now the boss.

 It was a liberating moment but also a terrifying one.
 There was a constant doubt in the back of her mind: “Can I actually do this?”